Keksls/FastCrypt.NET/README.md

 First download the project.
 You can include the project directly in your project.
-On open the solution and build the project 'KeksEncryptor', it will generate a .dll file.
+On open the solution and build the project 'FastEncryptor', it will generate a .dll file.
 Just include the .DLL to your project's references.

 ### Globale Usage

 start by adding the following line :
 ```
-using KeksEncryptor;
+using FastEncryptor;
 ```

 The Main entry point for any usage is the static 'Encryption' class.